Best NBN 750 plans: my top picks for 'Superfast' internet

 How fast are NBN 750 plans?

-NBN Co has stated that NBN 750 plans will offer a theoretical maximum download speed of 750Mbps – three times the current maximum of the NBN 250 plans they’re replacing.
-Upload speeds are also in line for a boost, increasing from 20Mbps to 50Mbps.
+As with all other NBN speed tiers, NBN 750 plans offer a theoretical maximum download speed of 750Mbps — three times the current maximum of the NBN 250 plans they replaced.
+Upload speeds have also received a boost, increasing from 20Mbps to 50Mbps.

-As is the case with current NBN 250 plans, NBN 750 plans will only be available to customers who connect to the fixed-line NBN via a fibre to the premises (FTTP) or hybrid fibre coaxial (HFC) connection.
+As is the case with other high-speed NBN plans, NBN 750 plans are only available for customers who connect to the fixed-line NBN via a fibre to the premises (FTTP) or hybrid fibre coaxial (HFC) connection.

 If you currently connect via fibre to the node (FTTN) or fibre to the curb (FTTC) and you think you’ll benefit from the increased speeds of the incoming NBN 750 plans, then you’ll need to take advantage of NBN Co’s free fibre upgrade program, which will see the required FTTP equipment installed at your home, at no cost to you.